Friedrich Obleser: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 In January 1943, Obleser arrived with 8.
 Staffel under command of Hauptmann Günther Rall at the Gigant airfield which was located in the vicinity of Salsk.
 At the time, the Red Army had launched Operation Koltso, the final phase of the Battle of Stalingrad.
 Rall made Obleser his wingman and also appointed him as technical officer of the Staffel, a position which was responsible for the overall readiness of the equipment and aircraft.
 Obleser flew his first combat mission on 12 January 1943 on the Eastern Front.
 There, he claimed his first aerial victory on 28 March over a Bell P-39 Airacobra.

+The Gruppe was moved to the combat area of the Kuban bridgehead on 1 April 1943 where it was based at an airfield at Taman.
+Operating from Taman until 2 July, III.
+Gruppe also flew missions from Kerch on 12 May, from Sarabuz and Saky on 14 May, Zürichtal, present-day Solote Pole, a village near the urban settlement Kirovske on 23 May, and Yevpatoria on 25/26 June.
+While based at Taman, Obleser claimed ten further aerial victories by end of April, increasing his number of aerial victories to eleven in total.
 On 28 May 1943, Obleser was wounded when his Messerschmitt Bf 109 G-4 (Werknummer 19284—factory number) was hit by anti-aircraft artillery resulting in a forced landing at Varenikovskaya.
-Following his convalescence, he was appointed Staffelkapitän (squadron leader) of 8.
-Staffel of JG 52 on 6 July 1943, succeeding Rall who took command of III.
-Gruppe.